dirmeier/etudes/README.md

 ## Introduction

-The repository hosts some `jupyter notebooks` on Gaussian processes in Python.
+The repository hosts some `jupyter notebooks` on Gaussian processes in Python using `GPy` and `scipy`.
 The first few introductory chapters follow [Rasmussen and Williams (2006)](http://www.gaussianprocess.org/gpml/).
 The rest are from recent publications on Gaussian processes, i. e.

 - scaling to big data problems,
 - distributed computation,